-Residential treatment programs have been known to be extremely effective in helping children and adolescents overcome substance abuse problems.
-By taking part in this type of programming, children are entering into a safe environment where they are monitored 24/7, preventing them from having access to obtaining their drug of choice.
+Residential treatment centers have been known to be extremely effective in helping children and adolescents overcome substance abuse problems.
+By taking part in this type of treatment, children are entering into a safe environment where they are monitored 24/7, preventing them from having access to obtaining their drug of choice.
 This lack of availability can help them as they learn to fight against the urges they have to use, while developing the skills needed to prevent relapse.
-Through the implementation of a number of therapeutic techniques, children and adolescents who are engaged in residential treatment programs are offered an opportunity to regain control of their lives and become healthy and sober once again.
+Through the implementation of a number of therapeutic techniques, children and adolescents who are engaged in residential treatment are offered an opportunity to regain control of their lives and become healthy and sober once again.

 Treatment Philosophy and Benefits

 At our center, our philosophy is based on the approach that treatment should be centered on patients and their families.
 We train, facility wide, on the Nurtured Heart Approach in order to provide our patients and their families with inner wealth and opportunities to grow.
 We are dedicated to using evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.
 It is our mission to provide high-quality, comprehensive behavioral and mental healthcare services to children, adolescents, and their families by offering a fully array of therapeutic interventions across a vast spectrum of care.
 All of our services are individualized, culturally sensitive, and fully centered on our patients and their families.
 The clinical emphasis at our treatment center is placed on assessment, treatment planning, discharge, and aftercare planning, with the all-encompassing goal of preparing patients to have a successful future in home, at school, and within the community.